Philippine Health Insurance Corporation: Frauds and controversies

 On August 25, 2021, Senator Richard Gordon presented the Senate blue ribbon committee report containing the findings of its 2019 investigation into the alleged fraud and corruption within the state-run health insurer.
 Video footage inside the report included a PhilHealth Regional Vice President receiving a gift which turned out to be a girl wearing a bra and underwear dancing in front of the RVP, and employees shouting as one could expect a show from a nightclub.
+According to Thorrsson Montes Keith, PhilHealth officials stole at least P15 billion through overpriced IT projects, "ghost claims", and the misuse of COVID-19 funds.
+In his testimony with the Senate, Keith likened PhilHealth officials to a "mafia" or "syndicate".

-On August 26, 2021, the President and chief executive officer of PhilHealth, Ricardo Morales resigned from his post over anomalies in the agency.
+On August 26, 2021, the president and chief executive officer of PhilHealth, Ricardo Morales resigned from his post over anomalies in the agency.
 Morales said that he will submit his resignation letter to the Malacanang Palace.
 PhilHealth SVP for Legal Sector Rodolfo del Rosario Jr. also resigned.